-The Maltese Islands went through a golden Neolithic period, the remains of which include the mysterious temples dedicated to the goddess of fertility.
+The Maltese Islands went through a golden Neolithic period.
+The remains include the mysterious temples dedicated to the goddess of fertility.
 Later on, the Phoenicians, the Carthaginians, the Romans and the Byzantines, all left their traces on the Islands.

 In 60 A.D.
-St. Paul was shipwrecked on the island while on his way to Rome and brought Christianity to Malta.
+St. Paul was shipwrecked on the island while on his way to Rome.
+He brought Christianity to Malta.

-In 1798, Napoleon Bonaparte took over Malta from the Knights on his way to Egypt.
-The French presence on the islands was short lived, as the English, who were requested by the Maltese to help them against the French, blockaded the islands in 1800.
+In 1798, Napoleon Bonaparte took over from the Knights on his way to Egypt.
+The French presence on the islands was short lived.
+The English, who were requested by the Maltese to help them against the French, blockaded the islands in 1800.

 Why invest in Malta?

 Located in the centre of the Mediterranean, between Europe and North Africa, Malta is the European Union’s smallest member state.
 Famous for its 7,000-year history and 300 days of sunshine, Malta has emerged as one of the most remarkable success stories in the Eurozone.
-Recognised for its pro-business attitude, state-of-the-art infrastructure and modest costs of doing business, it has become the go-to country for growth-minded entrepreneurs and multinational companies.
+Recognised for its pro-business attitude, state-of-the-art infrastructures, it has become the go-to country for growth-minded entrepreneurs.

-Financial services, fintech, science and technology, high value manufacturing, health, tourism, education, iGaming, maritime services, aviation and creative industries are the dominant features of Malta’s economic landscape.
+Financial services, fintech, science and technology, high value manufacturing, health, tourism, education, iGaming, maritime services, aviation and creative industries.
+These sectors the dominant features of Malta’s economic landscape.
 In particular, Malta’s EU and Eurozone membership helped the country to strengthen its services sector.
 It also helped the export of services across the EU member states is today a prime driver of economic growth.

-Malta is where regulatory innovation and emerging technologies complement each other, creating the right conditions for financial companies, both big and small, to thrive.
-Add to this a seasoned talent pool, strong language skills, a competitive business environment and high quality of life, and it becomes clear why investors believe in Malta, its potential and its future.
+Malta is where regulatory innovation and emerging technologies complement each other.
+These create the right conditions for financial companies, both big and small, to thrive.
+A seasoned talent pool, strong language skills, a competitive business environment and high quality of life, and it becomes clear why investors believe in Malta, its potential and its future.

 In no small part, the country’s rise into the ranks of Europe’s leading finance centres has been driven by the island’s reputation for stability, predictability and security.
-A robust, EU-compliant regulatory framework, diverse ecosystem and deep talent pool also helped financial services companies from around the world to find opportunities for doing business in Malta.
+A robust, EU-compliant regulatory framework, diverse ecosystem and deep talent pool also helped financial services companies from around the world to find opportunities for doing business.

 Behind Malta’s ascent is a combination of sound policy-making and a pro-business environment, and its development has largely been attributed to its focus on knowledge and value-added industries.